Royal Astronomical Society: Presidents

 The first person to hold the title of President of the Royal Astronomical Society was William Herschel, though he never chaired a meeting, and since then the post has been held by many distinguished astronomers.
 The post has generally had a term of office of two years, but some holders resigned after one year e.g. due to poor health.
 Francis Baily and George Airy were elected a record four times each.
 Baily's eight years in the role are a record (Airy served for seven).
-Since 1876 no-one has served for more than two years in total.
+Since 1876 no one has served for more than two years in total.

-The current president is Mike Edmunds, who began his term in May 2022 and will serve for two years.
+The current president is Mike Lockwood, who began his term in May 2024 and will serve for two years.

 Awards and prizes

 The highest award of the Royal Astronomical Society is its Gold Medal, which can be awarded for any purpose but most frequently recognises extraordinary lifetime achievement.
 Among the recipients best known to the general public are Albert Einstein in 1926, and Stephen Hawking in 1985.

 Other awards are for particular topics in astronomy or geophysics research, which include the Eddington Medal, the Herschel Medal, the Chapman Medal and the Price Medal.
 Beyond research, there are specific awards for school teaching (Patrick Moore Medal), public outreach (Annie Maunder Medal), instrumentation (Jackson-Gwilt Medal) and history of science (Agnes Mary Clerke Medal).
 Lectureships include the Harold Jeffreys Lectureship in geophysics, the George Darwin Lectureship in astronomy, and the Gerald Whitrow Lectureship in cosmology.
 Each year, the society grants a handful of free memberships for life (termed honorary fellowship) to prominent researchers resident outside the UK.